 Regarding build quality, I would like to mention the praiseworthy initiatives that Apple is taking with recycled materials—75% recycled aluminum in the enclosure, 100% recycled gold in the USB-C connector, and over 99% of the packaging is fiber-based.
 I believe this is the start of a conversation on incorporating more recycled materials in smartphones, and as a trendsetter, Apple will probably prompt other brands to follow suit.

-That said, when it comes to the display, the iPhone 15 series is the first to take advantage of the Dynamic Island, released with the Pro variants last year, allowing interaction with applications and alerts in a more user-friendly manner.
+That said, when it comes to the display, the iPhone 15 series is the first to also take advantage of the Dynamic Island, released with the Pro variants last year, allowing interaction with applications and alerts in a more user-friendly manner .
+While the display experience is good, the decision to retain the 60 Hz refresh rate in such an exceptional phone is nothing but frustrating.

 - Also read: Apple iPhone 15 and iPhone 14 Compared